Partho-Mal/csai/README.md

-## CyberShield - Static Security Scan Dashboard (Frontend Only)
+### CyberShield - Static Security Scan Dashboard (Frontend Only)

-CSAI is a universal, static frontend dashboard for visualizing security scan results from any tool not limited to CMS scanners.
+CyberShield is a universal, static frontend dashboard for visualizing security scan results from any tool not limited to CMS scanners.
 It is designed as a clean, responsive interface for presenting scan data without requiring a backend or live scan engine.

+CSAI - CyberShiend AI

-# ⚠️ This project is frontend-only.
+## ⚠️ This project is frontend-only.
 No backend, API, or scanning logic is included.
 It is meant for static display or integration into external pipelines.

 🧩 Use Cases